olistic/warriorjs/docs/warrior.md

 title: Warrior
 ---

 A **warrior** is a character controlled by you.
-To create a warrior, you're guided through a two-step process where you determine your warrior's name and the tower you want to climb.
-Once created, you use the warrior to progress through that tower.
+To create a warrior, you'll be guided through a two-step process where you'll determine your warrior's name and the tower you want to climb.
+Once created, you'll use the warrior to progress through the tower.

-The warrior and tower combination is usually referred to as a **profile**.
-The number of profiles you can have is unlimited, but you can't use the same warrior name/tower combination twice.
+> The warrior and tower combination is usually referred to as a **profile**.
+The
+> number of profiles you can have is unlimited, but you can't use the same
+> warrior/tower combination twice.

 ## Attributes